 - Publish your course.
 Courses will be automatically published according to the dates listed above, but it is recommended that you publish your course earlier.

 - Post an announcement to inform students of the course modality and your requirements for the first class.
 Courses must be published for announcements to be visible to students.
 An announcement that is posted while your course is unpublished will not send an email to your students!

 - For more recommendations, please visit our Designing Your Canvas Course page.

 - At the start of the semester, ask your students to complete the “Academic Engagement Verification Activity”!
 It can be accessed via Assignments or Modules in each course and will be automatically important into all Canvas courses.
 Your students should not complete the activity until the first day of the class meeting.

 One-on-One Consultations with ITDS

-The ITDS team is available for teaching support to help you prepare for the Summer 2023 semester.
+The ITDS team is available for teaching support year-round to help you prepare for the upcoming semester.
 Select a topic and time slot and you will be paired with an ITDS team member for one-on-one support via Zoom.

 Make sure your devices are registered on the campus network (see the Connect to Wireless page).
 If you need technical support, please contact the IT Service Desk by calling 973-655-7971 (on campus x7971) or emailing email@example.com, or your academic technology team.
 You may also review information on classroom technology on the Audio-Visual Services website, check NEST for modality, room, and other details.